popphp/popphp/README.md

 ### Configuration Tips

-You've seen in the above examples that both the application and module config arrays can have a 'routes' key set that defines the routes of the application or module.
-Additionally, the keys 'events' and 'services' are allowed as well, so you can wire up your application and module all from the configuration array:
+In the above examples, both the application and module config arrays can have a `routes` key set that defines the routes of the application or module.
+Additionally, the keys `events` and `services` are allowed as well, so an application or module can be wired up all from the configuration array:

 ```php
 <?php